Renewable energy can be very rewarding

 The Domestic RHI

 This is applicable to any single property that is capable of getting a domestic Energy Performance Certificate.
-This EPC gives a calculated figure for the amount of heat required by the building in a year and is the figure you’ll be paid against at the appropriate tariff rate (biomass is 5.14p, solar thermal is 19.51p).
-The tariff is tax free and linked to RPI ensuring the incentive keeps pace with inflation.
+This EPC gives a calculated figure for the amount of heat required by the building in a year and is the figure you’ll be paid against at the appropriate tariff rate (biomass 6.88p, ASHP 10.71p, GSHP 20.89 and solar thermal 21.09p).
+The tariff is tax free and linked to CPI ensuring the incentive keeps pace with inflation.
 If you’re switching from an oil boiler to biomass, the payments over seven years can cover most of the cost of the installation and leave you with a fuel that is considered to be carbon neutral and should be cheaper than oil in the long run.

 There is a limit of 45kW for any individual biomass boilers (though it’s possible to have two 35kW units cascading together as the building limit is 70kW).
 Combined with a programme of increased insulation and other energy efficiency measures, this means that even really large properties can take advantage of this incentive